nlannon27/nlannon27.github.io/src/content/projects/neural-network-number-guesser.md

 ---
 order: 6
 title: Neural Network Number Guesser
-description: Java + Spring GUI demo that recognises MNIST digits (~70 % accuracy).
-longDescription: |
-  A fully custom neural-network library written from scratch in Java.
-The GUI is rendered with **Java Spring**, while all maths and back-prop logic are my own code.
-Accuracy can be improved with further training or enhanced preprocessing.
-start: 2021-04-01
+description: Neural Network custom written in Java.
+Uses the Java Spring library to render the GUI.
+All math and logic is handled by my own code.
+Used the MNIST dataset for training and testing.
+Only has ~70% accuracy but it could be improved with more work.
-highlight: ./placeholder.webp
+highlight: /assets/projects/neuralnet.gif
-images: []
 links:
   - label: GitHub
     href: https://github.com/d3nosaur/neural-network-number-guesser